TedjaSatedji/sapda/README.md

 # Automatic Attendance Script (Work in Progress)

-Easily automate your attendance process with this script.
+Easily automate your attendance process with this selenium script.

 ---